thenbe/neotest-playwright/README.md

 Presets can be used to debug your tests on the fly.

-To select a preset, use the `:NeotestPlaywright preset` command.
+To select a preset, use the `:NeotestPlaywrightPreset` command.

 ### `headed`

-Runs the tests in headed mode.
+Runs tests in headed mode.
 Use with `await page.pause()` to open the playwright inspector and debug your locators.

 Applies the following options:
 `--headed --retries 0 --timeout 0 --workers 1 --max-failures 0`